Folding, rolling up or ‘cuffing’ your jeans isn’t just practical—it’s a style move.

 Unlike all the other ways to cuff, you don’t see the inside of the denim with the inside-out cuff.
 You get a clean and more tailored look, and it works great with slimmer fits and darker denims.

-Cuff #8: The pin roll
+Cuff #8: The Pin Roll

+The sneakerhead’s go-to cuff.
 The pin roll tapers in your jeans and makes them slimmer from the knee down.
 It helps you show off your shoes.

 For this type of cuff, you need jeans that have a little extra length.
 And it works best with slimmer and tapered fits.